willhk10/RobotArm/README.md

 # 2/12/21
 Further planning and research -
-        Picked up a 25kg digital servo motor continued onshape work
+        * Picked up a 25kg digital servo motor
+        * Continued onshape work
-        furthered our knowledge with the coding aspect of the project
+        * Furthered our knowledge with the coding aspect of the project
+        * Next step is to work on programming the motor and determing the angular velocity and acceleration to make sure it will meet the requirements to throw a ball.
+        * Will make a prototype base and arm